top of page

 Maybe this video helps?

 Ok in case you can't tell - I am many things, but not a photographer - the engine mount arms are too wide for the frame rails.
 It makes sense if you think about it - BMW installs the engines from below at the factory.
 So their engine mounts can be as wide as the assembled engine for clearance reasons.
-However, the N62 is so big (same with the M62 and S62, as far as I know) that the heads are wider than the frame rails.
-So it has to be installed from above into a Z3 or E36, etc... but this also means the engine mount arms are too wide to fit within the frame rails.
+However, the N62 is so big that the heads are wider than the frame rails.
+So it has to be installed from above into a Z3 or E36, etc... and this also means the engine mount arms are too wide to fit within the frame rails.
 Both sides were hitting at the same time

 This issue, coupled with the need to adjust the angle of the mounts and whatnot, has led me to simply deciding to get some custom engine mounts made.
 This is how it sat at the end of that day